 Press Release – March 19, 2012

-The auditing operation was performed from May to November 2011.
-The audited period extended from January 1, 2005, to June 30, 2011; where relevant, the data from the previous period and the period until the end of the auditing operation were also scrutinized.
-Among the audited bodies were the Ministry of Education, the Education Result Survey Centre, and the National Institute for Further Education.
-The auditing operation was included into 2011 Audit Plan of the SAO under No. 11/08.
-Zdeňka Profeldová, Member of the SAO Board, managed the operation and prepared the audit conclusion as well.
+The auditing operation was performed from November 2010 to July 2011.
+The audited period was years 2009 and 2010; where relevant, the data from the preceding period and the period until the auditing operation’s completion were also scrutinized.
+The audited bodies were Ministry of Agriculture and the state-owned enterprise Forests of the Czech Republic.
+The auditing operation was included into 2010 Audit Plan of the SAO under No. 10/26.
+Jiří Kalivoda, Member of the SAO Board, managed the operation and prepared the audit conclusion as well.

 Supreme Audit Office